conorbmurphy/galvanizereference/README.md

 Matrix multiplication can only happen when *the number of columns of the first matrix equals the number of rows in the second*.
 The inner product, or **dot product**, for vectors is the summation of the corresponding entities of the two sequences of numbers (returning a single, scalar value).
 This can be accomplished with `np.dot(A, B)`.
 The **outer product** of a 4-dimensional column vector and a 4-dimensional row vector is a 4x4 matrix where each value is the product of the corresponding column/vector value.

-**Matrix-matrix multiplication** is a series of vector-vector products and is not communicative (meaning A*B != B*A).
-A 2x3 matrix times 3x2 matrix gives a 2x2 result where 1,1 of the result is the dot product of the first row of the first matrix and the first column of the second matrix:
+**Matrix-matrix multiplication** is a series of vector-vector products and is not communicative (meaning A*B != B*A).  *A 2x3 matrix times 3x2 matrix gives a 2x2 result* where 1,1 of the result is the dot product of the first row of the first matrix and the first column of the second matrix:

-        A = [1, 2]
+        A = [1, 2, 3]
-            [3, 4]
+            [4, 5, 6]
-        B = [9, 7]
+        B = [7,   8]
-            [5, 8]
+            [9,  10]
+            [11, 12]
-        AB = [1*9+2*5, 1*7+2*8]  =  [19, 23]
+        AB = [1*7+2*9+3*11, 1*8+2*10+3*12] = [58, 64]
-            [3*9+4*5, 3*7+4*8]     [47, 53]
+             [4*7+5*9+6*11, 4*8+5*10+6*12]   [139, 154]

+        A = np.arange(1, 7).reshape(2, 3)
+        B = np.arange(7, 13).reshape(3, 2)
+        np.dot(A, B)

 An **identity matrix** is a square matrix with 1's along the diagonal and 0's everywhere else.
 If you multiply any matrix by an identity matrix of the same size, you get the same matrix back.
 There is no matrix division.
 The **inverse** of a matrix is an alternative to division where you do 1 over the value of the given location.
 A matrix multiplied by its inverse gives you an identity matrix.
 A **transpose** is where the rows are exchanged for columns.

 **Axis-wise** operations aggregate over the whole matrix.
 For example, `A.mean()` returns the mean for the whole matrix.  `A.mean(axis = 0)` returns a mean for every column.  **Rank** is defined as the number of linearly dependent rows or columns in a matrix, such as a column that's the summation of two others or a multiple of another.
 A **feature matrix** is a matrix where each column represents a variable and each row a datapoint.
-By convention, we use X to be our feature matrix and y to be our dependent variable.
+By convention, we use `X` to be our feature matrix and `y` to be our dependent variable.

+There are a few important types of matrices that we will discuss in more detail below.
 An **orthogonal matrix** is important for statement of preference surveys. **Eigenvectors** and **eigenvalues** are good for page rank analysis.
 The **stochastic matrix** is central to the Markov process, or a square matrix specifying the probabilities of going from one state to another such that every column of the matrix sums to 1.

 ---

 ## Probability ##

 **Probability** is the measure of the likelihood that an event will occur written as the number of successes over the number of trials.  **Odds** are the number of successes over the number of failures.
-Probability takes a value between 0 and 1 and odds usually take the form successes:failures.
+Probability takes a value between 0 and 1 and odds usually take the form `successes:failures`.

 ### Set Operations and Notation ###

-A set is a range of all possible outcomes or events, also called the sampling space and can be discrete or continuous.
-It is useful to think of set operations in the context of venn diagram.
+A set is a range of all possible outcomes or events, also called the sampling space.
+It can be discrete or continuous.
+It is useful to think of set operations in the context of a venn diagram.
 Union is all of a venn diagram of A and B, intersection is the center portion, difference is the A portion and complement is the B portion.

 * `Union`: A ∪ B = {x: x ∈ A ∨ x ∈ B} - The union of sets A and B is x such that x is in A or x is in B.
 * `Intersection`: A ∩ B = {x: x ∈ A ∧ x ∈ B } - The intersection is x such that x is in A and in B.
 * `Difference`: A ∖ B = {x: x ∈ A ∧ x ∉ B } - The difference is x such that x is in A and not in B.
-* `Complement`: A <sup>C</sup> = {x: x ∉ A} - The complement is x such that x is in A and in B.
+* `Complement`: A <sup>C</sup> = {x: x ∉ A} - The complement is x such that x is in A and not in B.
 * `Null (empty) set`: ∅

 DeMorgan's Law converts and's to or's.
 The tetris-looking symbol is for 'not.'

-* ¬(A ∨ B) ⟺ ¬A ∧ ¬B
+* ¬(A ∨ B) ⟺ ¬A ∧ ¬B - Not A and B is equal to not A or not B
-* ¬(A ∧ B) ⟺ ¬A ∨ ¬B
+* ¬(A ∧ B) ⟺ ¬A ∨ ¬B - Not A or B is equal to not A and not B

-Events are independent (A ⊥ B) if P(A ∩ B) = P(A)P(B) or (equivalently) P(A|B)=P(A).
+Events A and B are independent (A ⊥ B) if P(A ∩ B) = P(A)P(B) or (equivalently) P(A|B)=P(A).
 Remember to think of a Venn Diagram in conceptualizing this.
-This is conditional probaiblity.
+This is conditional probability.

 ### Combinatorics ###